Since the days of phone farming, I’ve always been interested in the world of free Bitcoin faucets.

 5. Click On Ads

-Under the “view PTC ads” bar, you’ll find a list of link you can click on to earn coins.
+Another way you can make money with Cointiply is to click on ads.
+Under the “view PTC ads” bar, you find a list of links you can click on to earn coins.

 You have to click links and view the landing page for a specific amount of time, and you barely earn any coins for your effort.